Last Updated March 12, 2017

 AfterPad’s MFi games lis

 So what should you do?
 Say that you’re not willing to wait for Apple to come out with its own virtual reality device, or limit yourself only to apps that have look-to-activate functionality.
-Your options then include getting a headset that has a button, or an open-sided headset that allows you to touch the smartphone screen instead.
+Your options then include getting a headset that has a button, or an open-sided headset that allows you to touch the smartphone screen instead, in case this is broken, visit the experts in mobile phone screen repair – Pro Phone Repairs of Albuquerque.
 Luckily we have some choices below.